punitarani/cellular-sp500/README.md

 > This won't make you the next [Jim Simons](https://en.wikipedia.org/wiki/Jim_Simons_(mathematician))
 > but it's a fun way to learn about the stock market and cellular automata.

+**The goal of this project is not to create a perfect stock market simulator or a complex cellular automata model.**
+It is to explore the idea of using cellular automata and neural networks together to learn about the intersection of these two fields.
+The predictions made by the neural networks are not accurate and should not be used for investment decisions.

 ## What's special?

 **Cellular Automata meets Neural Networks**